njb-fm/.github/profile/README.md

 **KNJB-FM**, branded as **Radio New Japan** (ja: Shin Nippon Hoso) is a amateur (called "dojin") club in Chikuma city, Nagano pref, Japan.

+# Requests for pull requests and bug reports

+When sending pull requests and bug reports to the NJB repository, please follow the instructions below.

+**Don't devastate the repository.**

+Because the following repositories are closed for development, **we only accept bug reports from "Issues".
+We do not accept pull requests.**
+* add-pacman-repository
+* calamares-settings-univalent
+* dnfpac
+* kamuriki-utils
+* nako
+* unity-for-univalent
+* univag-restricted-extras
+* univalent
+* univalent-installer
+* univalent-keyring
+* univalent-logo
+* univalent-pkgbuild
+* univalent-tools
+* uve-skel
+* wine-desktop-entries

+The following repository is open for development, so **bug reports and pull requests are welcome.**
+* unifetch

 # Main Business
 * FM radio broadcasting (87.7MHz 50mW)